strongswan/govici/docs/getting_started.md

 }
 ```

+Pointer types can be useful to preserve defaults as specified in [swanctl.conf](https://wiki.strongswan.org/projects/strongswan/wiki/Swanctlconf) when those defaults do not align with Go zero values.
+For example, mobike is [enabled by default for IKEv2 connections](https://wiki.strongswan.org/projects/strongswan/wiki/Swanctlconf#connections-section), but if you have a `Mobike bool` field in your struct, the Go zero value will override the default behavior.
+In these situations, using `*bool` will result in the zero-value being `nil`, and the field will not be marshaled.

 ## Putting it all together

 For a more complicated example, let's use `load-conn` to load an IKE SA configuration.
 The real work in doing this is defining some types to represent our configuration.
 The [swanctl.conf](https://wiki.strongswan.org/projects/strongswan/wiki/Swanctlconf) documentation is the best place to look for the information we need about configuration options and structure.
 For our case, let's take a `swanctl.conf` from the testing environment: